meieda/architecture-center/docs/microservices/domain-analysis.md

 > [!NOTE]
 > The term *service* is overloaded in computer science.
 The definition here is not directly related to microservices.

 **Domain events**.
 Domain events can be used to notify other parts of the system when something happens.
-As the name signifies, domain events should model things that are meaningful in terms of the domain, not the implementation details.
+As the name suggests, domain events should model things that are meaningful in terms of the domain, not the implementation details.
 For example, "Record inserted in table" is not a domain event.
 "Delivery cancelled" is a domain event.
 Domain events are especially relevant in a microservices architecture, where services are distributed and do not share data stores.
 The chapter [Interservice communication](./interservice-communication.md) looks at asynchronous messaging in microservices.

 ![](./images/ddd-patterns.png)